22-23 June 2020, Brussels, Belgium

 Andy Bailey is a virologist who served for 9 years at the MRC Virology Unit in Glasgow.
 In 1995, he moved to the industry sector, initially as Director of Virus Validation services with Q-One Biotech Ltd, and later at the Pathogen Safety group of Baxter Healthcare in Vienna, Austria.
 Over the last 20 years Andy has been actively involved in the virus and prion safety field, presenting at numerous regulatory agencies either in support of products at the UK MHRA, German PEI, French AFFSAPS, US FDA, KFDA (Korea), EMEA and JMHLW (Japan) supporting regulatory submissions for various products.
 He has extensive experience in regulatory affairs and virus safety issues.
 Since 2005 he has been the founder and CEO of ViruSure in Vienna, Austria, a company specialising in the virus and prion safety of biopharmaceutical products

-Dr. Dehghani is a Principal Scientist at Amgen.
-His area of expertise is viral and microbial safety evaluation of mammalian cell culture processes.
-Following his post-doctoral training at the National Institute of Allergy and Infectious Diseases, he joined Amgen, Inc. in 2003 as a member of the Biosafety Development Laboratory.
+Dr. Dehghani is a Senior Director at Allogene Therapeutics.
+His area of expertise is adventitious agent safety and process development for cell therapies and biologics.
+Following his post-doctoral training at the National Institute of Allergy and Infectious Diseases, he joined Amgen, Inc. in 2003 and Allogene Therapeutics in 2018.

 Houman holds a Ph.D. degree from Michigan State University in Cell and Molecular Biology.